nurpax/slimgui/DEVELOPMENT.md

 ## Updating imgui and cimgui metainfo when upgrading imgui

+Edit the `imgui_vendor.py` script to pull newer versions and then:

 ```
 cd $ROOT_DIR
 python gen/imgui_vendor.py
 ```

-Edit the `imgui_vendor.py` script to pull newer versions.